-Intended outcome Success criteria To improve the rates of progress in reading and writing and close the gaps in learning due to lockdown for pupil premium pupils.
-All pupil premium pupils will make at least expected progress in reading and writing To provide support for pupils and parents/carers to enable support to be provided for all pupil premium pupils at home.
+Intended outcome Success criteria To improve the rates of progress in reading, writing and maths to close the gaps in learning due to lockdown for pupil premium pupils.
+All pupil premium pupils will make at least expected progress in reading, writing and maths.
+To provide support for pupils and parents/carers to enable support to be provided for all pupil premium pupils at home.
 Parents of pupil premium pupils will all attend parents' evenings and other meetings arranged via school and homework will be completed regularly and to a high standard.
+To provide a designated staff member with allocated time to work with families enabling support with external issues and contact with support services.
+Families are supported by a school based FSW.
+Regular meetings provided when needed to ensure partnership between the school and home.
+Feedback requested yearly.
 Pupil premium pupils will display positive learning behaviours including independence and resilience and they will readily accept challenge.
 Pupil premium pupils will display positive attitudes to learning and they will be celebrated for their learning behaviour in class and in well done assemblies.
 Their work will demonstrate challenge which they will approach positively.
 High aspirations and ambition will be encouraged.
 To identify and reduce Social and Emotional barriers Pupil premium children's readiness to learn will increase and they will show increased engagement in all subjects To improve the punctuality and attendance of Pupil Premium children.
 Pupil premium children will display higher levels of attendance and reduced number of late marks in the register.